May Holt: Early life and acting career

-She was born on 14 November 1849 in Bury St Edmunds, Suffolk the youngest daughter of the actor-manager, Clarance Holt and she acted in his company from a very early age.
+She was born on 14 November 1849 in Bury St Edmunds, Suffolk the second daughter of the actor-manager, Clarance Holt and she acted in his company from a very early age.
 In 1857, at the age of 8, she appeared, with the rest of the family, in the melodrama, The Children of the Castle by Edward Fitzball.
 May toured with the family throughout Great Britain, Australia and New Zealand and was already receiving top billing in her late teens – playing Ophelia at the age of 18 and starring as Eponine in her father’s adaptation of Victor Hugo's Les Misérables entitled The Barricade a year later.
 She was noted for her singing and dancing in many newspaper reviews and appeared in the Music Halls as well as the theatre.
 As an example of this versatility: in 1867 she appeared at the Theatre Royal, Manchester and, after the performance of Hamlet, starred in the farce Easy Shaving and sang two popular ballads.